December full moon – Long Night Moon – mimics the June sun

 December full moon mimics the June sun

 Here’s another way to look at it.
 In the Northern Hemisphere, the December solstice has the least amount of daylight of the year.
 Since there’s still about 24 hours in a day no matter how much daylight there is, the shortest day means it must also be the longest night.
-In order for the moon to stay up all night and remain roughly opposite the sun, it needs to take a longer path across the sky.
+So, for the moon to stay up all night and remain roughly opposite the sun, it needs to take a longer path across the sky.
 The higher an object crosses the sky, the longer its path and the longer it stays above the horizon.

 Tracing the high path of the December full moon

 Little by little, we can watch the two paths come back into balance.
-Each month, the full moon will cross the sky at a slightly lower path than the previous month.
+Each month, the full moon will cross the sky at a slightly lower arc than the previous month.
 Each successive full moon will take less time than the previous one to cross the sky.